-How God's Divine Intervention Controls What Happens in My Life
+How God's Divine Intervention Controls What Happens to Me

-The Vastness of the Sky Under God's Awesome Control
+The Vastness of the Sky Illustrates God's Presence

 Who is Really in Control of What Happens?